Key Takeaways

 Let me show you what's actually happening in the field, because this is where theory meets reality.
 Professional writers aren't being replaced - they're using AI to handle the tedious stuff so they can focus on what matters.

 Content marketing teams are using AI to generate first drafts of blog posts, then spending their time refining the voice, adding expertise, and ensuring accuracy.
-One marketing director I know cut her team's drafting time by 40% this way.
-They're producing more content, not fewer jobs.
+One marketing director I know cut her team's drafting time by nearly half this way — and that time went into deeper research and sharper storytelling, not layoffs.
+They're producing better content at higher volume, not fewer jobs.

 Journalists are using AI to transcribe interviews and suggest article structures, freeing them to do actual reporting and analysis.
 The AI handles transcription in minutes instead of hours.
 That time goes into better research and deeper interviews.